 It was then that the apprenticeship program was recreated in a more organised manner.
 Pavithra was one of the first trainees.

-Many new trainees drop out after the two-week mark, she said.
-But then many of them return, like her.
+Many new trainees drop out after the two-week mark.
+But then many of them return, like Pavitra.
 Typically, they are kept under observation for three months.
 Then, if their work is good, they are usually absorbed into the cane weaving team.

-Puja, who came to Bangalore from Nepal with her partner, was one of Pavithra’s latest students.
-She had just finished her third month at the workshop.
-Yes, she wasn’t interested at first but now she was slowly getting the hang of it, she said.
-It was still hard, her fingers still hurt at night.
+Puja, who came to Bangalore from Nepal with her partner, is one of Pavithra’s latest students.
+She has just finished her third month at the workshop.
+At first, she too wasn’t interested in weaving, but now she has started getting into the flow.
+It is still hard though, her fingers still hurt at night.

-Although the work is not easy and has a learning curve, new trainees (typically young girls) like it here, she said.
+Although the work is not easy and has a learning curve, new trainees (typically young girls) like it here.
 "It’s safe here, unlike many other work places.
-Plus you get off days, and the pay is fixed and regular with benefits like health insurance once you are recruited."
-This is why she too recommends people she knows to come try out the apprentice program.
+Plus you get off days, and the pay is fixed and regular with benefits like health insurance once you are recruited," says Pavitra.
+This is why she recommends people she knows to come try out the apprentice program.

 Featured ProductsSee More